Ultimate Guide to ARF Charges & Fees

 1. Cost is the first thing to get right, so remember to insist on full transparency.
 Operational costs are not always made obvious and although they’re nominal, for a proper comparison demand them.

-2. Reduced cost will become much less impactful if you choose the wrong advisor, look for a bespoke multi-asset and multi-fund portfolio that is well explained, not just a single fund currently topping the league tables.
+2. Reduced costs will become much less impactful if you choose the wrong advisor.
+Look for a bespoke multi-asset and multi-fund portfolio that is well-defined, not just a single fund currently topping the league tables.

 ARF Quotation Advice

-A. Always start with a personal investment risk profile analysis, so that the funds that come recommended to you match your risk requirements e.g. ESMA 3 low to medium risk, as well as your sustainability preferences (is ESG important to you).
+A. Always start with completing a personal investment risk profile, so that the funds that come recommended, match your risk requirements e.g. ESMA 3 low to medium risk, as well as your sustainability preferences (is ESG important to you?).

-C. Always investigate your Financial Advisors’ credentials how long are they in operation, what is their background in pensions and investments, and what professional qualifications do they hold.
+C. Always investigate your Financial Advisors’ credentials how long are they in operation, what is their background in pensions and investments, and what professional qualifications they hold.
 (A quick LinkedIn search on Google is the best way).
+Look for specialist asset management qualifications in addition to QFA e.g. SIA, RPA, CB, or CFP.

 ARF Charges – Key Takeaways!

-2. Never agree to a base fund manager charge, FMC in excess of 0.75% PA or 0.50% PA if your fund exceeds 500K to be placed with the one ARF provider.
+2. Never agree to an FMC of more than 0.75% PA or a maximum of 0.60% PA if your fund exceeds 500K to be placed in actively managed funds with the one ARF provider.

-3. Ongoing broker advice is paramount, but this charge should be kept to a maximum 0.30% PA built into the AMC to cover regular reviews and access to professional advice whenever needed.
+3. Ongoing broker advice is paramount (especially for larger funds), but this charge should be kept to a maximum of 0.25% PA, built into the total AMC, to cover regular reviews and access to professional advice whenever needed.

 4. If you have a large number of pension plans, each will require a separate claims process and separate transfer into your new ARF.
 Where this added complexity and added workload exist, most advisors will charge an additional adviser fee.
 Discuss and try to negotiate this!

-5. If you are a member of a large pension scheme where the scheme administrators are offering pension and ARF-related advice, remember you still have the right to choose your own impartial financial advisor, and you should be conscious of forming a long-term relationship based on choice, transparency, and expertise.
+5. If you are a member of a large DC pension scheme, where the scheme administrators are offering ARF-related advice, remember you still have the right to choose an impartial advisor, and you should be conscious of forming a long-term relationship based on choice, transparency, and expertise.
 Don’t be fooled by financial advisors already associated with your pension scheme who say the process will take longer if you don’t use them.

 Why Choose One Quote Financial Brokers?

-We charge our clients a built-in annual fee of just 0.25% of their ARF fund value (regardless of the ARF fund size) levied directly from the ARF.
-Our overall services include:
+2. For ongoing support (outside of the provider FMC), we charge our clients a built-in annual fee to a max of 0.25% of their ARF fund value levied directly from the ARF.

 2. Widest Fund choice aligned to your risk profile and ESG preference.

-2. Service 24/7 Online access, annual portfolio reviews and market updates.
+2. Service 24/7 Online access, personal annual portfolio reviews, and market updates.

 Our 3 Stage – ARF Advisory Process